franciscojavierarceo/Python/demos/feast/README.md

 4 2022-04-14 01:00:00+00:00       1005   0.999158  0.559122              745 2022-04-28 21:29:55.788
 ```

+I generate additional samples of this data using some very trivial scripts to simulate what happens in live customer-facing experiences and what happens behind the scenes through common batch jobs.

 ## Feast UI

-If using feast version 0.21.0 (and potentially others) you can render a Feast UI by simply running
+This demo uses Feast 0.28.0 which means you can render a Feast UI by simply running.
 ```
 feast ui
 ```

+You'll notice that the feature views are nicely documented. 👍

+## Requirements

+This demo assumes you have Pyenv (2.3.10) and Poetry (1.4.1) installed on your machine as well as Python 3.8.

+Note, I did this with 3.8.12